Mou3in02/mc-mechanic/README.md

-"MC mechanic is a vehicle management application" "Developed by React Native"
+* MC mechanic is a vehicle management application
+* Developed by React Native